Commercial Arborist License

 An arborist license is required for persons advertising, soliciting or contracting to do arboriculture in Connecticut.
 As defined in the arborist law, “arboriculture means any work done for hire to improve the condition of fruit, shade, or ornamental trees by feeding or fertilizing, or by pruning, trimming, bracing, treating cavities or other methods of improving tree conditions, or protecting trees from damage from insects or diseases or curing these conditions by spraying or any other method.”
 The licensed arborist is a supervisory pesticide applicator, with respect to the use of pesticides.
 For all intents and purposes “certificate” means “license.”

 The arborist license examination is given by appointment only.
-There is a $50.00 fee to take the exam.
+Once DEEP has received your application and fee, you will be scheduled for the next available date.
+If you want to take the exam on a specific date, please indicate that on the top of your application and DEEP will try to accommodate that request.
+If the exam proctor does not have an application for you, you will be denied taking the exam.
+There is a $200.00 fee to take the exam.
 The examination is given in two parts.
 The first part consists of a written test and the second part consists of a tree identification test and an oral test.
+You should take the written exam a month before the tree identification/oral exam is given.

 The written test is multiple choice with questions regarding pesticide safety, the field of arboriculture and the diagnosis and control of specific diseases, insects and disorders of trees.
-If the applicant fails the written test, that person must wait a minimum of one month before re-examination.
-A re-examination appointment requires another $50.00 examination fee.
+If an applicant fails the written exam, a re-examination appointment requires another application and $200.00 examination fee.
+A "No Show" will be considered a failure and the $200.00 examination fee is forfeited.

 After passing the written test, applicants will be notified and scheduled for the second part of the examination, which normally takes place at the Connecticut Agricultural Experiment Station in New Haven on a separate date.
+The oral exam dates for 2018 are March 7, June 6, September 12, and December 12, 2018.
 There is no additional charge for the second part of the exam.

 The applicant for a license is expected to possess a working knowledge of basic tree biology, the kinds of operations performed by an arborist and the reasons for performing them.
 Outlined below are areas in which an applicant should be proficient.